annjose/myblog/content/post/fastlane.md

 [Fastlane](https://fastlane.tools/) is a suite of simple yet powerful tools to automate building and releasing iOS and Android apps.
 It takes care of the mundane tasks of mobile application development like generating screenshots, managing provisioning profiles, code signing, beta deployments and releasing the application.
 It is very popular in the mobile developer community and the best part - it is completely open source.

 ## The Toolchain
-fastlane comes out-of-the-box with a very good set of tools - better known as *actions* such as:
+fastlane comes out-of-the-box with a set of very good tools (better known as *actions*) such as:

 * **produce** - create new iOS apps on iTunes and Apple Developer portal.
 The Android equivalent is *supply*.
 * **gym** - builds the iOS app using Xcode build tools